GlykeriaStr/Quiz/README.md

 ## To Run

 1. Clone this repo
-2. Go to the repo's directory `cd QUIZ`
+2. Go to the repo's directory `cd Quiz`
 3. Run `python app.py` in your terminal
 4. Answer the 3 very difficult questions!